 The Foundation complies with the laws and regulations related to both the length of time that it retains your electronic personal information and its proper destruction.

 By visiting this site and by providing your personally identifiable information to us, you understand and consent to the collection, use, processing, transfer, and disclosure of your personally identifiable and non-personally identifiable information globally – including to the United States – in accordance with this privacy statement.
 Therefore, by visiting this site and by providing such information, you consent to the transfer of such information across country borders, and to the use, processing, and disclosure of such information in global locations.
-Your consent shall be deemed to include your consent to transfer of the personally identifiable or non-personally identifiable information to locations that may have different levels of privacy protection than in your own country.
+Unless you are subject to the General Data Protection Regulations, your consent shall be deemed to include your consent to transfer of the personally identifiable or non-personally identifiable information to locations that may have different levels of privacy protection than in your own country.

 This site may contain links to other sites.
 This site is not responsible for the privacy practices or the content of any such sites.